Frederic Gore: Life and career

 Gore was born in 1860.
 He studied chemistry at the Massachusetts Institute of Technology.

-He married Angie T. Jordan, and they lived at today's 1896-built number 62 South Street in Yarmouth.
+He married Angie T. Jordan, and they lived at today's 1896-built 62 South Street in Yarmouth.
 The property is now known as the Frederic Gore House.

 In 1903, while assignor to S. D. Warren & Co., Gore had patented (number 725.071) cooking cellulose fiber.
 "The fiber is digested with caustic soda, diluted with spent soda liquor, afterwards transferring the dilute liquor from the fiber to reactivate contact with calcium hydroxide, then returning the liquor to the fiber, this maintaining the efficiency of the soda liquor."

 Gore became superintendent of Yarmouth's Forest Paper Company around the time of its being the largest such mill in the world.

 In 1917, during the 22nd annual meeting of the Hawaiian Sugar Planters' Association, Gore was stated as having had 35 years of experience with digesters.